goat1000/SVGGraph/README.txt

  PolarAreaGraph - a pie graph where the area of the slice varies instead of
                   its angle;

+ PolarArea3DGraph - a 3D version of the polar area graph.

  ExplodedPieGraph - a pie graph with slices exploded out from the centre.

+ ExplodedPie3DGraph - a 3D version of the exploded pie graph.

 Using SVGGraph
 ==============